 Mind - Bristol

-Mind offers MindLine, a helpline open most nights of the week.
+Mind offers MindLine, a helpline open service open Wednesday to Sunday, 20:00-midnight.

 Find out how to contact Bristol's MindLine.

 Self-Injury Support is for women of any age or background affected by self-injury.
 It could be their own, a friend or a family member's.
 You can phone, email or text for support.

 There is support available from the Police and other charities and organisations.
 You can also get support and advice if you are concerned about someone else.

 To report a crime where there is a risk life or safety, call the police on 999.

 If you do not need emergency assistance or the crime happened in the past, you can call 101.

 The Bridge is a Sexual Assault Referral Centre (SARC).
 They offer medical, emotional and psychological support and practical help to anyone who has been raped or sexually assaulted.
 Find out how to contact The Bridge.

 Bristol Against Violence and Abuse (BAVA) provides support for men and women who are the victims of violence and abuse